Sign In Register

 Is Columbus a Good Place to Live?

-Based on current data, Columbus receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, affordable housing.
-Columbus stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Columbus receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, low crime rates, affordable housing.
+Columbus offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

 The median household income in Columbus is $95,000, 26% above the national average of $75,149.
 Residents generally enjoy above-average earning potential.
 The job market is very strong with unemployment at just 0.0%.
-10.6% of residents live in poverty, near the national average of 12.4%.
+Only 0.0% of residents live below the poverty line, well below the national rate of 12.4%.
 Workers commute an average of 21 minutes.

 Cost of Living & Housing